 Creative making is a gateway to many positive emotions, including flow, authorship, and connection to something bigger.

 Mindfulness has many proven benefits for children (and all people).
-Here are some ways to help them slow down and learn to focus on the present moment.
+Here are some ways to help your child slow down and practice focusing on the present moment.

 In calm moments when your child's whole brain is working together, it is often helpful to revisit troubling issues, to questions assumptions, reframe thought patterns, and problem-solve.